‘RHOC’ Star Shannon Beador Shows Off Weight Loss On Instagram, See Photos

 Shannon Beador appears to be getting thinner with each Instagram photo she shares.

-As the Real Housewives of Orange County star prepares for the upcoming Season 14 premiere of the show, and her August 6 appearance on Watch What Happens Live, she’s been sharing tons of images from New York City, where she’s been since this past weekend.
+As the Real Housewives of Orange County star prepares for the upcoming Season 14 premiere of the show and her August 6 appearance on Watch What Happens Live, she’s been sharing tons of images from New York City where she’s been since this past weekend.

-While Beador hasn’t shared too many full body photos of her weight loss, she appears to be quite slimmer in her face and torso and recently confirmed a 40-pound weight loss.
+While Beador hasn’t shared too many full body photos of her weight loss, she appears to be slimmer in her face and torso and recently confirmed a 40-pound weight loss.

 “Ladies and gentlemen, introducing the new Shannon Storms Beador!
 I’ve lost 40 pounds, and I’ve gained a lot of fun.
-Fun Shannon, bam, is back,” Beador announced with a clip of The Real Housewives of Orange County that featured her at the gym with her three daughters, including Sophie, 18, and twins Adeline and Stella, 15.
+Fun Shannon, bam, is back,” Beador announced with a clip of The Real Housewives of Orange County, which featured her at the gym with her three daughters, Sophie, 18, and twins Adeline and Stella, 15.

 “I’m proud of myself, darn it!” she continued in a cast confessional.
 “It was two years of hell.”

-As fans well know, Beador split from her former husband, David Beador, at the end of 2017 after attempting for years to work through his months-long affair with another woman.
+As fans well know, Beador split from her husband, David Beador, at the end of 2017 after attempting for years to work through his months-long affair with another woman.
 However, it wasn’t until April of this year that their divorce was finalized.

 Throughout the drama of her messy split from David, Beador experienced weight gain and chronicled her struggles to lose the weight during the 13th season of The Real Housewives of Orange County.
 Then, after committing to healthy eating and regular exercise habits, Beador was able to get her body back in time for Season 14.